For growing businesses that have been using the traditional methods of contact and customer data management, spreadsheets may be the go-to tool.

 So you don’t have to worry about importing data manually from all your other software applications to the CRM system.
 Information can be imported with just a click and you will have a wider view of all your business data to help your sales decisions.

 CRM software is not a fancy business tool that only big businesses can afford.
-Small businesses can benefit equally from using CRM early on.
+Growing businesses can benefit equally from using CRM early on.

 The CRM vs Excel battle will go on for a while.
 Excel may be a useful tool in many ways, but keeping the scalability and growth of your business in mind, and the capabilities you will need, shifting to CRM is the ideal thing to do.